Battle of Seal Cove: Aftermath

 With the ship's speed now dramatically reduced, Gopcevich radioed for help to Stanley.

 A few hours later, another British coastal supply ship seized by the Argentine Navy, ARA Forrest, towed Monsunen to Darwin.
 The much needed cargo was uploaded by ARA Forrest, which made for Stanley.
 The coaster successfully completed Monsunen's relief mission on 25 May.
 ARA Monsunen was later recovered at Darwin by British forces on 29 May, after the Battle of Goose Green.

+Romualdo Bazán, who committed suicide in 2006, was decorated with the Congress Medal of Valour in Combat, while Captain Jorge Gopcevich-Canevari received the Navy's Medal of Valour in Combat.

 The action is thought to be the only naval encounter between armed surface ships in the war.
-Jorge Gopcevich-Canevari was awarded the La Nación Argentina al Valor en Combate cross.